cloudflare/cloudflare-docs/content/rules/origin-rules/features.md

 For more information, refer to the [API instructions](/rules/origin-rules/create-api/) and the [API parameter reference](/rules/origin-rules/parameters/#dns-record-override-and-destination-port-override-parameters).

-## SNI override
+## Server Name Indication (SNI)

-This feature allows you to override the Server Name Indication (SNI) [^1] value of a request.
+Allows you to override the Server Name Indication (SNI) [^1] value of a request.
 For more information, refer to [What is SNI (Server Name Indication)?](https://www.cloudflare.com/learning/ssl/what-is-sni/) in the Learning Center.

-The SNI override value must be a valid hostname on the same Cloudflare account (possibly on a different zone).
+The new SNI value must be a valid hostname on the same Cloudflare account (possibly on a different zone).

 For more information, refer to the [API instructions](/rules/origin-rules/create-api/) and the [API parameter reference](/rules/origin-rules/parameters/#sni-override-parameters).

 {{<Aside type="note" header="Notes">}}
-* Currently, you can only use a static value in an SNI Override.
+* Currently, you can only use a static value when overriding SNI.
-* An SNI Override will take precedence over [SNI rewrites of custom origins](/cloudflare-for-platforms/cloudflare-for-saas/start/advanced-settings/custom-origin/#sni-rewrites) when using Cloudflare for SaaS.
+* An SNI override will take precedence over [SNI rewrites of custom origins](/cloudflare-for-platforms/cloudflare-for-saas/start/advanced-settings/custom-origin/#sni-rewrites) when using Cloudflare for SaaS.
 {{</Aside>}}

 [^1]: SNI allows a server to host multiple TLS Certificates for multiple websites using a single IP address.
 SNI adds the website hostname in the TLS handshake to inform the server which website to present when using shared IPs.